system1357/Thecus_tools/thecus_it87/README.md

 - The fan of N4810 is at fan2/pwm2
 - The fan of N2810 should also be at fan2/pwm2 (not tested)

-LED control can be carried out using the below command
+Power LED control can be carried out using the below command
 ```
 echo "SLED a b c" > /proc/hwm
 ```